 The Saltaire Collection hosts a range of artefacts, ephemera, documents, and photographs that showcase the history and development of Saltaire.
 Based at Shipley College, this small charity is run by their dedicated volunteers!

-Through this programme, Maggie aims to ensure the Saltaire Collection remains accessible to diverse communities in the Bradford District and beyond, helping to bring the industrial heritage it represents to a wider audience.
+Through this programme, Maggie aimed to ensure the Saltaire Collection remains accessible to diverse communities in the Bradford District and beyond, helping to bring the industrial heritage it represents to a wider audience.

 Intercultured Festival